Find easy-to-install solutions: street lighting

-Unfortunately, unraveling doesn’t always happen equitably, either.
+Unfortunately, unravelling doesn’t always happen equitably, either.
 Bridging the Gap, a 2012 Safe Routes to School National Partnership report, showed that 90% of high-income communities have one of the most basic types of infrastructure for walking: sidewalks.
 Meanwhile, only 49% of low-income communities have them.
-Similarly, the report showed 75% of high-income communities have street lighting, while only 51% of low-income communities do.
+Similarly, the report showed that 75% of high-income communities have street lighting, while only 51% of low-income communities do.
 Since low-income people have the highest rates of walking and cycling to work, and children from low-income families are more likely to bike or walk to school, the lack of sidewalks and lighting can make their routes more dangerous.

-- Pathway and park lighting: Parks bring communities together—and sometimes, they also act as a convenient shortcut through town.
+- Pathway and park lighting: Parks bring communities together—and sometimes, they act as a convenient shortcut through town.
 Proper lighting on park pathways and commuter trails helps increase the sense of safety when walking to work, school, or shopping areas.
 Try adding lighting on pathways children use to get to school.
-Learn more about pathway and park lighting.
+Learn more about pathways and park lighting.

 |Tip: Many of these safety devices can be combined for a more robust solution at particularly challenging locations.
 Try an LED flashing yield sign before a roundabout, a radar speed sign before a school zone beacon, or a mid-block RRFB with new solar street lights to attract driver attention.|

 Improving walkability in your community with a well-planned safety update can boost the local economy, reduce traffic congestion, and encourage community participation.
 Learn more about the benefits of adding outdoor lighting as well as traffic beacons.